tmpvar/weld/README.md

 <pre>
 /*
   @function {jQuery object}
-    Turn weld into a very simple jQuery plugin.
+    Turn weld into a jQuery plugin.

   @param {object} data
     The data which will be used for the weld.